 Can Discovery bounce back?

-The first season of Star Trek: Discovery proved a promising start to The Original Series, but it rather lost its way in season 2.
+The first season of Star Trek: Discovery proved a promising start to the prequel series, but it rather lost its way in season 2.
 Viewers waded through reams of exposition and technical jargon, and it mostly failed to capitalize on the engrossing, galaxy-consuming war of season 1.
-Hopefully this new Frontier will be the fresh start the series needs, without having to lean on familiar characters.
+Hopefully this new Frontier will be the fresh start the series needs in Star Trek: Discovery season 3, without having to lean on familiar characters.